oliviergimenez/my_website/content/talks/workshop.md

 weight = 8

 +++

+Nov-Dec, 2025.
+Bayesian statistics with R for Master and PhD students.
+Slides and videos [here](https://oliviergimenez.github.io/bayesian-stats-with-R/).

+March 20, 2025.
+1-day workshop Introduction to Bayesian statistics with R and Nimble.

 July 12-13, 2023.
 Workshop on Bayesian capture-recapture inference with hidden Markov models in R and Nimble for the [València International Bayesian Analysis Summer School](http://vabar.es/).
 Slides, worksheets and video recordings freely available from [dedicated website](https://oliviergimenez.github.io/bayesian-hmm-cr-workshop-valencia/).